-Rima Touré-Tillery joined the marketing faculty at the Kellogg School of Management in 2013 as the Donald P. Jacobs Scholar and Assistant Professor of Marketing.
-Professor Touré-Tillery holds a Ph.D. from the University of Chicago, an MBA from the University of Notre Dame, and has prior professional experience in the commercial lending industry as a financial analyst, marketing manager, and marketing director.
+Rima Touré-Tillery is an associate professor of marketing at the Kellogg School of Management at Northwestern University.
+She holds a Ph.D. from the University of Chicago, and an MBA from the University of Notre Dame, and has prior professional experience in the commercial lending industry in both finance and marketing functions.

 Professor Touré-Tillery’s work has produced peer-reviewed articles in top marketing and psychology journals such as the Journal of Personality and Social Psychology, the Journal of Consumer Research, the Journal of Marketing, and the Journal of Experimental Psychology: General.
-Additionally, several media outlets have featured her research findings, including The Wall Street Journal, The Hill, Chicago Magazine, The New Yorker, and The Boston Globe.
+Additionally, her research findings have been featured in several major media outlets including The Wall Street Journal, Forbes, The Hill, Harvard Business Review, and Fast Company.

 Consumer behavior, self- diagnosticity, illusion of impact, motivation, prosocial behavior, ethical behavior, social inference.